FedRAMP/docs/docs/collaborative-continuous-monitoring.md

 ## Requirements &amp; Recommendations

 !!! info ""
-    These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.
+    These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this document.

 ### FRR-CCM-01 Ongoing Authorization Reports